 In the past couple of years, chatbots won over businesses and consumers alike.
 Bot adoption in customer support, marketing, and sales, in particular, has been single-handedly stealing the spotlight.
 Yet, there is still more value to be found.
-For instance, did you know that a recruitment chatbot might just be the tool to bring communication back into the abyss of confused silence and wasted time that seems to embody the majority of current hiring processes?
+For instance, did you know that a recruitment chatbot, as a chatbot web service, might just be the tool to bring communication back into the abyss of confused silence and wasted time that seems to embody the majority of current hiring processes?

 In this article, we look into: